-The concept behind Teachclub is ideally simple and efficient: students register to find a peer to tutor them, or a peer to tutor.
+The concept behind Teachclub is perfectly simple and efficient: students register to find a peer to tutor them, or a peer to tutor.
 Schools oversee the process and offer incentives for both tutors and tutees.
 It was crucial to create a crystal-clear user interface with intuitive functionalities if we wanted the idea to succeed.

 So we sat down to draft a detailed roadmap and rapidly came up with a fully-clickable wireframe that could be tested for every possible user taskflow.
 Once we were satisfied with our initial layout, we moved on to creating an MVP that would allow us to gather essential data about user interaction.
 The last steps were to adjust and fine-tune the results to obtain a neat and friendly platform that both students and school staff would enjoy.

 The main goal with the site was not only designing the terrific, modern interface, but building it in a way that will convince tutors and students to dive into the platform.
-Our team managed to accomplish it and created the well-defined tool with the stunning design.
-On the top of that it remains enjoyable, what is essential for the tool engaging students.
+Our team managed to accomplish it and created a well-defined tool with stunning design.
+On top of that it remains enjoyable, which is essential for a student-engaging tool.

 Have a project or an idea you’d like to collaborate with us on?
 Let’s talk!